DC Foster Parent Rights: Bill of Rights, Appeals, and Complaint Process

 Foster parents in DC occupy an unusual legal position.
 You take on significant responsibility for a child's welfare — managing their healthcare, education, emotional wellbeing, and daily needs — but you are not the child's legal guardian.
 CFSA retains legal custody.
 Your licensing agency manages your license.
 And when decisions are made about the child in your care, you may not have formal legal standing to challenge them.

 That does not mean you are powerless.
-DC law and CFSA policy establish specific rights for resource parents, and there are defined processes for raising concerns, filing complaints, and challenging decisions.
-Knowing what those processes are before you need them is the difference between navigating the system effectively and feeling like you have no options.
+CFSA policy and the Resource Parent Handbook describe support and participation for resource parents, along with processes for raising concerns, filing complaints, and reviewing decisions.
+Knowing those routes before you need them is the difference between navigating the system effectively and feeling like you have no options.

 The Foster Parent Bill of Rights in DC